prasunakunasani/AAFCSpringLearning/Spring-demo-annotation/README.md

 **AUTOWIRING FAQ: What if there are multiple FortuneService implementations?**
 - As in, based on the above, Spring will scan for a component that implements FortuneService interface
 - In our example, we're setting it up so HappyFortuneService implements FortuneService.
 So, this meets are requirements
-- what is there are multiple components that implement FortuneService?
+- what if there are multiple components that implement FortuneService?
 Which one will Spring pick then?
 - QUESTION
     - When using autowiring, what if there are multiple FortuneService implementations?
 Like in the image below?
     - ![Multiple FortuneService implementations](https://github.com/whereismybaymax/AAFCSpringLearning/blob/master/Spring-demo-annotation/Images/2018-08-03%2012_07_34-Spring%20%26%20Hibernate%20for%20Beginners%20_%20Udemy.png)